tessogamba/case-management-analytics-pipeline-power-bi/README.md

 **Notable cleaning decisions:**

 *Action Type - channel vs topic:*
 Before the action type dropdown was introduced, caseworkers recorded the subject of the action (Housing, Benefits, Immigration) rather than the mechanism (Telephone, Email, Advice).
 The controlled list captures mechanism only.
 All 270+ subject/topic entries are classified as `Invalid entry`.
-The stored value `"Face to Face"` maps to the current display label `"Advice"`, the front-end label was renamed without updating the stored database value, affecting 200,000+ historical records.
+The stored value `"Face to Face"` maps to the current display label `"Advice"`; the front-end label was renamed without updating the stored database value, affecting 200,000+ historical records.

 *Postcode - three-layer validation:*
 1. Format normalisation - strips brackets, slashes, dashes, applies O→0/I→1/L→1 substitution, validates inward code format